 Where your premium dollar goes

-In a typical auto insurance policy, a little more than 50 percent of the cost is for liability coverage, says Mike Barry, a spokesman with the Insurance Information Institute.
-About 33 percent is for collision and 15 percent for comprehensive coverage --relatively inexpensive, Barry says, considering that it covers theft and damage from most any other incident except a collision with another vehicle.
+In a typical auto insurance policy, a little more than 50% of the cost is for liability coverage, says Mike Barry, a spokesman with the Insurance Information Institute.
+About 33 percent is for collision and 15 percent for comprehensive coverage — relatively inexpensive, Barry says, considering that it covers theft and damage from incidents except for car collisions.

 Higher deductibles are tempting, especially for drivers with little cash to spare.
 A savings of, say, $20 per month may seem worth the gamble.
 But if you raise your deductible, having adequate cash in savings, or on a credit line, becomes critical.
-Otherwise your car is at risk.
-(You can compare auto insurance quotes using different deductible amounts at most online insurance sites.)
+Otherwise, your car is at risk.